Can we talk about worship?

 The Scripture is overflowing with teachings concerning bad worship, ways not to try to impress God.
 Psalm 51:16 and Isaiah 1:10-15 come to mind.

-e) We worship the Lord for the same reason we charge our phones: We need it.
+–e) We worship the Lord for the same reason we charge our phones: We need it and are in trouble quickly when we neglect it.

 Worship is “unto” God but “for” us.